10 Best Combinatorics Books

 Unlike calculus, combinatorics has no universal prerequisite chain, but authors assume very different starting points.
 Introductory books typically require only high-school algebra and a willingness to think abstractly.
 Mid-level undergraduate texts may assume familiarity with proof techniques, basic set theory, and occasionally calculus.
 Graduate books in combinatorics usually expect comfort with group theory, linear algebra, and real analysis.

 Check the preface and first chapter before committing.
-A book that jumps straight into generating-function manipulations without reviewing the notation will frustrate a beginner, while a text that spends fifty pages on basic counting will bore a graduate student.
-If you are teaching a course, also consider whether the chapter order matches your syllabus; some authors place graph theory early, while others save it for the final third of the book.
+A book that jumps straight into generating-function manipulations without reviewing notation will frustrate a beginner, while a text that spends fifty pages on basic counting will bore a graduate student.
+If you are teaching a course, also confirm whether the chapter order matches your syllabus; some authors place graph theory early, while others save it for the final third of the book.

 Format, Durability, and Edition Currency